smbjorklund/media_update/README.txt

     bin/site-drush vset uib_test_dir ALL

-To migrate all data for certain areas only; list the areas (one on each line) in a text file and put the file in the modules/uib_migrate/ folder.
+To migrate all data for certain area.
+Create a text file containing a list of areas (one on each line).
+Store the file in  modules/uib_migrate/ folder.
 Then run:

     bin/site-drush vset uib_test_dir ALL
     bin/site-drush migrate-import --verbose --all --strict=0 --area_subset=your_file_name

+Example: Migrate all content of jur and hf to your site but running:

+    bin/site-drush vset uib_test_dir ALL
+    bin/site-drush migrate-import --verbose --all --strict=0 --area_subset=uib_areas_subset_jurhf.txt
+    bin/site-drush uib-migrate-build-menu --verbose

 To see what kind of data is available for import you might run:

     bin/site-drush migrate-status

 To enable the Norwegian interface translations run (it's not part of the regular install since it's quite slow):

     bin/update-norsk